leblancfg/leblancfg.github.io/content/unix_neighbour.md

 for interoperability between tools.
 This can be achieved by adding a flag to your tool that allows the user to specify the output format.
 Depending on the API you strive to provide, you may also want it to become the default.

+Also here, since the output of the tool is meant to be used by other tools, it is important to output only the useful results to standard output.
+This means avoiding printing any additional information, such as status messages or warnings, to standard output.
+Instead, it is better to print these messages to standard error, which can be redirected to a file if needed.

 ```py
 import json